emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/xcc-rust-cheatsheet.md

     ext_ft::ft_balance_of(
         "some_account_id.testnet".to_string(), // ft_balance_of takes an account_id as a parameter
         &"wrap.testnet",            // contract account id
-        0,                          // yocto Axion to attach
+        0,                          // yocto Fermi to attach
         5_000_000_000_000,          // gas to attach
     )
     .and(ext_ft::ft_balance_of(
         "another_account_id.testnet".to_string(), // ft_balance_of takes an account_id as a parameter
         &"wrap.testnet",           // contract account id
-        0,                         // yocto Axion to attach
+        0,                         // yocto Fermi to attach
         5_000_000_000_000,         // gas to attach
     ))
     .then(ext_self::max(
         &env::current_account_id(), // this contract's account id
-        0,                          // yocto Axion to attach to the callback 5_000_000_000_000,          // gas to attach to the callback ))
+        0,                          // yocto Fermi to attach to the callback 5_000_000_000_000,          // gas to attach to the callback ))
 }